Prolotherapy, also known as nonsurgical ligament reconstruction, is a medical treatment for chronic pain.

 In general, prolotherapy treatments are 20-45 minutes in duration depending on the animals condition and the number of joints are being treated.

 Prolotherapy treatments are mild to moderately painful and so light reversible sedation is typically used for the procedure.
 Following the procedure, some animals may experience transient pain and soreness for 24-48 hours, however it is uncommon.

 How many prolotherapy treatments will my animal need?

 The number of treatments depends on the age, size, severity of the disease or condition being treated, and the individual animals response to treatment.
 In general most dogs and cats require 4 treatments performed 3-4 weeks apart.
 Larger animals with joint disease of both the front and rear legs and those with severe arthritis or degenerative joint disease will require more treatments than those with less severe disease.

 How soon after prolotherapy can my dog exercise?

-It is recommended to leash walk dogs within 24 hours after prolotherapy.
+It is recommended to leash walk dogs for 24-48 hours after prolotherapy.
 Many dogs feel so much better after a prolotherapy treatment that they will over exercise unless restricted and can worsen their condition.
 No running, intense playing, jumping, going up and down stairs, doing tug of war is recommended during the duration of the treatments until instructed to increase the exercise.